 - improving general health, including reducing the impact of infections

 We do this by using sensors and connected devices within the home that are designed to be respectful of the privacy and dignity of participants.

 A combination of off-the-shelf and novel devices have been used to develop the Minder platform.
-While development of each technology is still ongoing, the Minder platform will combine smart home technology and artificial intelligence with clinical monitoring.
-Our human-centred design process seeks to promote a consistency and accessibility across the platform to ensure each technology is useful, both individually and within the larger home system.
+While the development of each technology is still ongoing, the Minder platform will combine smart home technology and artificial intelligence with clinical monitoring.
+Our human-centred design process seeks to promote consistency and accessibility across the platform to ensure each technology is useful, both individually and within the larger home system.

 The role of Human-Centred Design

 Human-Centred Design (HCD) is an approach to design and innovation that prioritises the accessibility, usability and overall safety of products, both physical and digital.
 In a broad sense, Human-Centred Design is about knowing and understanding your user(s), and tailoring a product or service to fit their requirements.
 When applied to the UK DRI Care Research & Technology Centre, Human-Centred Design aims to balance the needs of clinicians and researchers with the physical and emotional needs of people living with dementia and their carers to produce products and services that are fit for purpose.